abdelrahman-ops/DBLINK-PROJECT/README.md

 # DBLINK-PROJECT
- It is a website project that is similar to Netflix.
+This website is a project that is similar to Netflix.